SIakovlev/CarND_CapstoneProject/README.md

    metres of the point at which the last image was captured.

 The car was then allowed to drive round the circuit in simulation and images were accumulated.
-285 were collected initially in `data\training_images`; this was perfectly adequate for training the classifiers, as the simulation images were relatively easy to identify by a DL model.
+285 were collected initially in `data/training_images`; this was perfectly adequate for training the classifiers, as the simulation images were relatively easy to identify by a DL model.

-Additional simulation images were later captured as `data\training_images2`.
+Additional simulation images were later captured as `data/training_images2`.

 ### Real images <a name="realImages"></a>